GrinonBarrett/Taksidos/Core Rules/Creatures/Peasant.md

 **Unarmed Attacks**;

  • Unarmed Strike: The peasant may use part of its body to strike a foe within 1 foot.
-This is a melee unarmed attack.
+This is a melee bare attack.

 ---------------------